Skip to content

 Can I bring kids to wine tastings in South Africa?

-All eight estates are kid-friendly in their grounds, gardens, and restaurants.
-Vergelegen and Boschendal both have play areas and family-friendly picnic culture.
-Buitenverwachting is welcoming of children on the lawns.
-The actual tasting room is generally adults-only at the bar but kids can sit at tables, and most estates have soft drink or grape juice options.
-Children must always be supervised – these are working farms with vineyard tractors, dams, and farm dogs.
+Yes.
+All eight welcome children in their grounds, gardens and restaurants.
+Vergelegen and Boschendal both have play areas and an easy picnic vibe, and Buitenverwachting is happy to have kids on the lawns.
+The tasting bar itself is usually adults-only, but children can sit at the tables, and most farms have soft drinks or grape juice.
+Keep an eye on them, though: these are working farms with tractors, dams and farm dogs.

 How do I ship wine home to the UK / EU / US?